-TRL has sustained losses to our accident and health ("A&H")/travel, contingency, credit and property portfolios.
-On 15th January 2021, the Supreme Court delivered its final judgment in the FCA's business interruption insurance test case.
-Whilst the Supreme Court ruling provided clarity to many insurance policyholders over the extent of coverage afforded by disease and denial of access extensions in the original policy wordings, there remains much to resolve on the reinsurance side, with most policy forms and coverage untested by an event of such global reach.
+In January 2021, the Supreme Court delivered its final judgment in the FCA's business interruption insurance test case.
+Whilst the Supreme Court ruling provided clarity to many insurance policyholders over the extent of coverage afforded by disease and denial of access extensions in the original policy wordings; there remain uncertainties with legal challenges over issues such as multiple limits with hearings scheduled through 2022 and possible appeals thereafter.
 We continue to actively engage with all cedants to address the issues of event definitions, hours clause application and aggregation in a timely manner.
-We expect to get greater clarity on the property business as we work through these issues in 2021 but there remains potential for further indirect exposure from our casualty portfolio, albeit that portfolio was actively managed down through the soft underwriting cycle from 2014 - 2019.